Post image for A Girl’s Guide to Surviving Your First Long-Distance Flight

 Don’t be afraid to introduce yourself to your neighbor at the beginning of the flight.
 Now you have established some decorum with your seatmate, it will make it easier to pester them later to move of their seat so you can to go to the bathroom.

-Jet lag + dehydration + sugar hangover = Worst Arrival Ever.
+In my experience, jet lag + dehydration + sugar hangover = The Worst Arrival Ever.

 On arrival, I jump into the nearest bathroom for a chance to freshen up.
-You have time before your bags will be on the carousal; use that moment to gather your bearings.
+You have time before your bags will be on the carousal; use that moment to gather yourself and get your bearings straight.
 It helps to jump into your usual morning routine in order to wake-up from airplane grogginess.

 How do you prepare for long flights?

 Meredith was bit by travel bug in 2009 and has been on the move since then.
 Her adventures started in Finland where she visited a Sami reindeer farm in Lapland, dogsled and ran in the forests of Finland, and then backpacked around western Europe.
 Later, she moved to Kenya for a Communications internship.
 She took advantage of her good fortune and went on safari in the Maasai Mara as well as explored beach paradise on a motorcycle.
 No matter where she goes, she never forgets about her home in Canada and greatly enjoys road trips across the Rocky Mountains and along coast of British Columbia.
-She is currently living in Belgium, learning Dutch, and doing freelance work.
+She is currently living in Canada working as a freelance writer and a communications specialist.
 You can follow her adventures and discoveries on curiousmeredith or get your tweet on with her @MeredithBratlan